 English.
 New students and continuing, re-entry, transfer, and nondegree students who have not taken any composition courses are placed in First-Year Composition courses according to their scores on the ACT English or SAT Verbal tests.
-Students who score 18 (16) or below on the ACT English test or 380 or below on the SAT Verbal test must enroll in WAC 101, a basic writing course (see page 45).
-Students who score between 19 (17) and 28 (24) on the ACT English test or between 390 and 580 on the SAT Verbal test are eligible to enroll in ENG 101.
-Students who score $29(25)^$ or higher on the ACT English test or 590 or higher on the SAT Verbal test may take ENG 105 in place of ENG 101 and 102.
+Students who score 18 (16)1 or below on the ACT English test or 460 (380)2 or below on the SAT Verbal test must enroll in WAC 101, a basic writing course (see page 132).
+Students who score between $19(17)^1$ and 28 (24)1 on the ACT English test or between $470 (390)^2$ and $650 (580)^2$ on the SAT Verbal test are eligible to enroll in ENG 101.
+Students who score 29 (25)1 or higher on the ACT English test or $680 (590)^2$ or higher on the SAT Verbal test may take ENG 105 in place of ENG 101 and 102.
 Students who are accepted in the University Honors College are eligible to enroll in ENG 105 after being advised.
 Students may also qualify for ENG 105 by achieving appropriate scores on the CLEP General Examination in English Composition with Essay or the CLEP Subject Examination in College Composition with Essay.

 Foreign Language.
-For information regarding foreign language placement, see page 124, "Foreign Language Requirement and Placement," and pages 36-40, "Special Programs for Advanced Placement and Credit."
+For information regarding foreign language placement testing, see page 154, "Foreign Language Requirement and Placement," and pages 53-54, "Special Programs for Advanced Placement and Credit."

 Mathematics.
 Placement examinations before registering in mathematics courses are not required at ASU.
-Students planning to register in mathematics courses should consult the Self-Advisement flowchart, mailed to all freshman applicants and available at university advising offices and the Department of Mathematics offices in PSA 208 and 216.
+Students planning to register in mathematics courses should consult the Self-Advising flowchart, mailed to all freshman applicants and available at university advising offices and the Department of Mathematics offices in PSA 208 and 216.
 The flowchart places emphasis on a student's prior preparation and performance in mathematics.
 In most lower-division mathematics courses, an intensive review by the students is followed by a test during the first week of classes.
 Students not doing well on these tests are encouraged to enroll immediately in a less demanding mathematics course.
-Those students needing additional evaluation are encouraged to take the Algebra Placement Exam or the Calculus Placement Exam, administered by appointment at University Testing Services (UTS), EDB 302.
+Students needing additional evaluation are encouraged to take the Algebra Placement Exam or the Calculus Placement Exam, administered by appointment at University Testing Services (UTS), EDB 302.
 Call UTS at 602/965-7146 for an appointment.

-^{} The ACT scoring system has been modified.
+1 The ACT scoring system has been modified.
 As a result, these scores are effective for tests taken in and after October 1989.
 Equivalent scores for tests taken before October 1989 are in parentheses.